Population III candidates

 redshift=(5.7253, 0.00005, {"digits": 4}),

-magnification=("Yes", {"note": note("d")}), # $\mu = 39.32_{-3.48}^{+3.73}$ for AMORE6-A, vs $\mu = 77.69_{-5.92}^{+8.37}$ for AMORE6-B
+magnification=("Yes", {"note": note("Properties for the stacked spectrum of the two images in the doubly lensed system, normalizing by the magnification factor of each image.")}), # $\mu = 39.32_{-3.48}^{+3.73}$ for AMORE6-A, vs $\mu = 77.69_{-5.92}^{+8.37}$ for AMORE6-B

 beta=(-2.77, 0.09, 0.07, {"digits": 2}),